Fractionalized Fermi liquids and the cuprate phase diagram: SU(2) gauge theory of the cuprate pseudogap

 \section{SU(2) gauge theory of the cuprate pseudogap}

-Now we return to the analysis of the pseudogap using the ancilla layer model in Eq.~(\ref{eq:Hancilla}).
+Now we return to the analysis of the pseudogap using the ALM in Eq.~(\ref{eq:Hancilla}).
 In Section~\ref{sec:sFL*}, we presented a mean field analysis in terms of decoupled Kondo lattice and spin liquid models.
 This section will couple them using the methods developed in Sections~\ref{sec:spinliquids} and \ref{sec:halffilling}.